SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ### \<need something about wage slavery in the us, france, and britain\>

-## The victors of the first world war were democracies and tyrannies, not polities, and they did not promote widespread liberty.
+## The

-## The aftermath of the first world war was neither democratic nor liberating.
+## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.

 ## Furthermore, at